viniciusanchieta/generate-component-for-react/README.md

 ### Step 3:
 - Choose the folder where you want to generate the component or choose path default (`src/components`).
+- `Warning: Option Default folder is not available.
+Will soon be available!`

 <p align="left">
   <img src="./src/img/step-three.png" width="500" />